-Childbirth Permanently Alters Female Bones in Macaques: Study
+Childbirth Can Permanently Alter Bones, Finds Study

-A team of anthropologists has discovered that giving birth permanently changes female bones.
-This previously unknown fact emerged as a result of a study on primates — specifically macaques — revealing how reproduction can have long-term impacts on the female body.
+A team of anthropologists has discovered that giving birth permanently changes female bones in a way that was previously unknown.
+This fact emerged as a result of a study on primates — specifically macaques — revealing how reproduction can have long-term impacts on the female body.
 The findings could potentially inform our understanding of how events like childbirth are recorded in skeletal tissues of primates, including humans.

 Their findings challenge the popularly-held belief that bones are “static”.
 Instead, the skeleton is constantly changing and responding to physiological processes, noted the study’s authors.